koushik9988/particle-in-cell/README.md

 1. Configure the simulation parameters in the `input.ini` file.
 2. Run the code:
     ```bash
-    g++ ./pic
+    ./ePIC++ ../inputfiles/input
     ```

-# Explanation of input.ini file Parameters
+# Explanation of `input.ini` File Parameters

-The input file `input.ini` contains parameters for configuring the simulation.
+The `input.ini` file contains parameters for configuring the simulation.
 Each section corresponds to a different aspect of the simulation setup.

 ## `[file]`